How to Transfer From Stash to Fidelity (and Vice Versa)

 Transfer from Fidelity to Stash

-Opening a Stash account should be your first step.
+Opening that Stash account should be the first step.

-Because you’re not using the electronic ACAT system, you don’t need to worry about names and account types matching up.
+Because the electronic ACAT system isn’t used here, you don’t need to worry about names and account types matching up.

-It’s important to note that Stash doesn’t offer all the investment options that Fidelity does.
-This means you may not be able to buy back every asset you want to hold.
-Stash only has a limited selection of stocks and ETFs, so you should log in to your Stash account first to see if the securities you want are available.
+A really important point to make is that Stash doesn’t offer all the investment vehicles that Fidelity does, and this may mean that you won’t be able to repurchase every asset you want to hold.
+Stash only offers a limited selection of stocks and ETFs; you may want to log into your Stash account first and verify that the securities you’re interested in are available for trading.

 Stash Compared To Fidelity